MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 Back on the .NET side, we are now ready to interop with the native library:

 1. Run `dotnet build` from _template/macios/NewBinding.MaciOS.Binding_ to test everything is plugged in correctly and good to go.
-If successful, you should see the generated C# bindings at _template/macios/native/NewBinding/bin/Release/net8.0-ios/sharpie/NewBinding/ApiDefinitions.cs_.
+1. Use objective sharpie to generate the C# bindings for your Swift API updates:
+    1. Navigate to _template/macios/NewBinding.MaciOS.Binding/bin/Debug/net9.0-ios/NewBinding.MaciOS.Binding.resources/NewBindingiOS.xcframework/ios-arm64/NewBinding.framework_ in your MaciOS binding projects output folder.
+    1. Run `sharpie xcode -sdks` to get a list of valid target SDK values for the bind command.
+Select the value that aligns with the platform and version you are targeting to use with the next command, for example `iphoneos18.0`.
+    1. Run `sharpie bind` against the header files in the xcframework created by the binding project:
+        ```
+        sharpie bind --output=sharpie-out --namespace=NewBindingMaciOS --sdk=iphoneos18.0 --scope=Headers Headers/NewBinding-Swift.h
+        ```
-1. Update the contents of _template/macios/NewBinding.MaciOS.Binding/ApiDefinition.cs_ by replacing it with the contents of _template/macios/native/NewBinding/bin/Release/net8.0-ios/sharpie/NewBinding/ApiDefinitions.cs_.
+    1. Update the contents of _template/macios/NewBinding.MaciOS.Binding/ApiDefinition.cs_ by replacing it with the contents of _template/macios/NewBinding.MaciOS.Binding/bin/Debug/net9.0-ios/NewBinding.MaciOS.Binding.resources/NewBindingiOS.xcframework/ios-arm64/NewBinding.framework/sharpie-out/ApiDefinitions.cs_ and tweaking as desired (e.g. naming).
     1. Run `dotnet build` from _template/macios/NewBinding.MaciOS.Binding_ again.

+See also the [objective-sharpie](/previous-versions/xamarin/cross-platform/macios/binding/objective-sharpie/tools) documentation to learn more about this tool.

 #### API Definition: Android

-On the native side, make updates in _template/android/native/app/src/main/java/com/example/newbinding/DotnetNewBinding.java_:
+On the native side, make updates in _template/android/native/newbinding/src/main/java/com/example/newbinding/DotnetNewBinding.java_:

 1. Add an import statement to import the native library you just added.
 1. Write the API definitions for the native library APIs of interest.